Eriol Merxha

-Eriol Merxha, also spelled as Erjol Merxha, (born 21 April 1979) is an Albanian football manager and retired player.
+Eriol Merxha (born 21 April 1979), also spelled as Erjol Merxha, is an Albanian football manager and retired player.

 He played as a left midfielder for hometown club Elbasani as well as for Shkumbini and Flamurtari in the Albanian Superliga.
 He was also a member of the Albanian National U-21 Team during 2001.

 Managerial career

 Merxha was head coach of Elbasani in 2018–19.